Āryatārā Atiyoga

 oṃ tāre tuttāre ture svāhā॥Tārā is an important

-figure in Buddhism
+figure in Buddhism, known as

-who hears the cries of beings in saṃsāra
+cries of beings in saṃsāra

 Oṃ O Tārā, I pray O Tārā, O Swift One, So Be It!